yuvaldori/gigaspaces-wiki-jekyll/xap100adm/network-multi-nic.markdown

 {% endnote %}

 {% warning %}
-Make sure your network and machines running GigaSpaces are configured to have multicast enabled.
+Make sure your network and machines running XAP are configured to have multicast enabled.
 See the [Multicast Configuration](./network-multicast.html) section for details on how to enable multicast.
 {%endwarning%}

 # Configuring XAP for Multiple NICs